 - not counting vaccine-related absences towards trigger points under any absence management policy.

-Second, any decision to move an employee to a different role, or discipline or dismiss them if they are not vaccinated, may give rise to indirect discrimination risks.
-For example:
+For example, any decision to move an employee to a different role, or discipline or dismiss them if they are not fully vaccinated, may give rise to indirect discrimination risks:

 - disability discrimination in relation to individuals with certain medical conditions who may not be able to have the vaccine, if they are considered disabled under the Equality Act;

-- religion/belief discrimination, if an employee refuses to be vaccinated on the basis of their religious beliefs, or say an employee who is an ethical vegan refuses the vaccine because it was tested on animals.
+- religion/belief discrimination, if for example an employee refuses to be vaccinated on the basis of their religious beliefs, or say an employee who is an ethical vegan refuses the vaccine because it was tested on animals.
 (It is less likely that someone with anti-vaxxer beliefs would be protected, but there isn’t yet any case law on this point.
 Of course, the question of religion/belief discrimination would not arise for individuals who do not subscribe to anti-vaxxer beliefs, but who simply choose not to take the vaccine.); or

 Whether indirect discrimination could be justified would depend on the particular circumstances, with the employer having to show that its actions were a proportionate means of achieving a legitimate aim in each case.